anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
 Within the server log the registrar SHOULD capture this telemetry information.

-### Request pledge bootstrapping-status {#exchanges_uc2_5}
+### Request pledge-status {#exchanges_uc2_5}

-The following assumes that a registrar-agent may need to query the bootstrapping-status of a pledge.
+The following assumes that a registrar-agent may need to query the status of a pledge.
-This information may be useful to solve errors, when the pledge was not able to connect to the target domain.
+This information may be useful to solve errors, when the pledge was not able to connect to the target domain during the bootstrapping.
-The pledge MAY provide a dedicated endpoint to supply bootstrapping-status data.
+The pledge MAY provide a dedicated endpoint to supply status-requests.

 Preconditions: